Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 How I Tested These MT4 Brokers

-I funded live MT4 accounts at all five brokers between 14 and 28 January 2026: IG (£500), Capital.com (£250), Pepperstone Razor (£500), CMC Markets (£500), Trade Nation (£250).
-Each account was used to trade EUR/USD, GBP/USD, XAU/USD, GER40 and UK100 across the next 12 weeks, with a deliberate mix of London-open and US-session entries.
-Adam Woodhead and Dom Farnell ran parallel test accounts to cross-check the results.
+I funded live MT4 accounts at all five between 14 and 28 January 2026: IG (£500), Capital.com (£250), Pepperstone Razor (£500), CMC Markets (£500), Trade Nation (£250).
+I traded EUR/USD, GBP/USD, XAU/USD, GER40 and UK100 across the next 12 weeks, mixing London-open and US-session entries.
+Adam Woodhead and Dom Farnell ran parallel accounts to cross-check.

 Cross-reference data points pulled from sister TIC tests: per-broker median latency from the CFD broker latency test (October 2025 to January 2026 window, same Suffolk wired connection); per-broker BoE/ECB/NFP news-window data from the same test.